aryavartcreations/Mohar/README.md

 })
 ```

-In the code snippets, I have removed the comments to make the code more concise and readable while preserving its functionality.

 <h1 align="center">Privacy Policy</h1>

 The Privacy Policy respects and protects the individual privacy of all users of the Privacy Policy